tejalmahetkar/tejal-website/README.md

 # tejal-website
-This is my Git repository
+This is my first Git repository